Minimum Wage Question and Answer

 What does it mean to “index” the minimum wage?

 Indexing the minimum wage means adjusting it automatically each year to keep pace with the rising cost of living.
-Ten states – Arizona, Colorado, Florida, Missouri, Montana, Nevada, Ohio, Oregon, Vermont, and Washington – have adopted this best practice so that minimum wage workers do not lose purchasing power each year.
-In 2011, for example, these states saw their minimum wages automatically go up by 9 to 12 cents.
+Eleven states – Arizona, Colorado, Florida, Missouri, Montana, Nevada, Ohio, Oregon, Vermont, and Washington – have adopted this best practice so that minimum wage workers do not lose purchasing power each year.
+In 2014, for example, these states saw their minimum wages automatically go up by 10 to 15 cents, benefiting over 2.5 million workers in these states.

 However, the remaining states and the federal government have not yet indexed their minimum wages.
 As a result, they erode in value each year.
 Raising the minimum wage at the federal level or in the remaining states requires an act of Congress, action by a state legislature, or a state ballot initiative.
 The federal minimum wage was stuck at $5.15 an hour for ten years before it was finally increased in 2007.